 The darktable team, with the help of many users, has measured noise profiles for various cameras.
 Differentiated by ISO settings we evaluated how the noise statistics develop with brightness for the three color channels.
-Our set of profiles covers well above 100 popular camera models from all major manufacturers.
+Our set of profiles covers well above 200 popular camera models from all major manufacturers.

 darktable stores noise profiles in an external json file.
-This file can be found in \$DARK-TABLE/share/darktable/noiseprofile.json where \$DARKTABLE represents the darktable installation directory.
+This file can be found in \$DARKTABLE/share/darktable/noiseprofile.json where \$DARKTABLE represents the darktable installation directory.
 The json format is quite straightforward and explained in depth in json.org [http://json.org/].
 You can replace the default noise profiles by your own ones and specify that file on the command line when starting darktable.
 For more details see Section 1.1.1, "darktable binary".
 If you generate your own noise profiles don't forget to share your results with the darktable team!

-Based on EXIF data of your RAW file, darktable will automatically determine the camera model and ISO setting.
+Based on Exif data of your raw file, darktable will automatically determine the camera model and ISO setting.
 If found in its database, the corresponding noise profile will be used.
 If your image has an intermediate ISO value, the statistical properties will be interpolated between the two closest datasets in the database, and this interpolated setting will show up as the first line in the combo box.
 You also have the option to manually overwrite this selection to suit your personal preferences better.
 The top-most entry in the combo box brings you back to the profile darktable deems most suited.

-This module can eliminate noise with two different core algorithms. "non-local means" is a bit better suited to tackle luma (lightness) noise; "wavelet" has its strength in eliminating chroma (color) noise.
-If needed you can apply two instances of this module (see Section 3.2.4, "Multiple instances").
-The "non-local means" instance should be combined with blend mode "lightness" or "HSV lightness"; the "wavelet" instance with blend mode "color" or "HSV color".
-For more information on blend modes have a look at Section 3.2.6, "Blending operators".
+This module can eliminate noise with two different core algorithms. "non-local means" can tackle efficiently luma (lightness) noise whereas it is less efficient with chroma (color noise). "wavelet" is particularly efficient at eliminating chroma (color) noise but can also give good results for luma noise.
+It also lets you adjust the force of the denoising depending on the noise coarseness.
+If needed you can apply two instances of this module (see Section 3.2.4, "Multiple instances"): one instance to tackle luma noise with blend mode "lightness" or "HSV lightness", and another one to tackle chroma noise with blend mode "color" or "HSV color".
+An example of the use of two instances with blending modes is available within the presets of this module.
+For more information on blend modes have a look at Section 3.2.5.4, "Blending operators".